bluk/waynode/README.md

 # Sloppy

-Sloppy is a library which can help build an application which uses the BitTorrent mainline distributed hash table (DHT).
+Sloppy is an application which acts as a node in the BitTorrent distributed hash table (DHT).

 ## Installation